visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 2. Enter "visit -v 3.1.1".
 3. Run VisIt_ as normal.

+.. _VNCClientImage:

 .. figure:: images/Remote-VisItVNC.png

    VisIt_ running on the VNC Viewer

+.. _UsingClientServer:

 Using client/server
 -------------------

+When VisIt_ is running in a client/server mode, a portion of VisIt_ is running on your local system and a portion is running on a remote compute resource such as a supercomputing center.
+This will always give better performance than running on a remote system using X display forwarding, since interactions with the graphical user interface will be faster and VisIt_ will be able to leverage the graphics processing unit on your local system.
+The portion running on your local system is refered to as the client and the portion running on the remote compute resource is refered to as the server.
+The client is responsible for the graphical user interface and the rendering window, while the server is responsible for accessing the data on the remote system, processing it, and sending back geometry to be rendered or images to be displayed.

 When running in client/server mode, VisIt_ makes use of host profiles that provide information on how to run VisIt_ on the remote system, such as where